The Fleur input generator

 |tria=[triangular method]||specifies whether or not triangular method shall be used.|

-Here is an example of an input file for the input file generator of Europium Titanate in which local orbitals are used for the 5s and 5p states of Europium and the muffin-tin radius of one Oxygen atom is manually set.
-Also, the exchange-correlation potential is chosen to be that of Vosko, Wilk, and Nusair and a k-point mesh is defined for the Brillouin-zone.
+Here is an example of an inpgen input file for Europium Titanate in which local orbitals are used for the and states of Europium and the muffin-tin radius of one Oxygen atom is manually set.
+Also, the exchange-correlation potential is chosen to be that of Vosko, Wilk, and Nusair and a -point mesh is defined for the Brillouin-zone.

 Europium Titanate Perovskite Structure &input cartesian=t inistop=t oldfleur=f / &lattice latsys='sc' a= 7.38 a0= 1.0 / 5 63 0.000 0.000 0.000 08.01 0.000 0.500 0.500 08.02 0.500 0.000 0.500 08.03 0.500 0.500 0.000 22 0.500 0.500 0.500 &atom element="eu" lo="5s 5p" econfig="[Kr] 4d10|4f7 5s2 5p6 6s2" / &atom element="o" id=08.03 rmt=1.17 / &exco xctyp='vwn' / &kpt div1=5 div2=5 div3=5 /